M6D Pistol

 The M6D Pistol, also known as the Halo CE pistol, M6D Magnum Sidearm or M6D Personal Defense Weapon System, is a fictional pistol featured in the Halo franchise of video games.
 It is one of the starting weapons used by the protagonist, Master Chief, and was designed and manufactured by Misriah Armory, a manufacturer for the United Nations Space Command.
 Called one of the most infamous video game weapons of all time, it has gained notoriety amongst critics and players for its unusually high power and accuracy, especially for the time it is received in the game.
 The pistol, or variants of it, appeared in several games in the series, starting in Halo: Combat Evolved, as well as in related media.

 Characteristics

 The M6D Pistol is constructed out of steel and has a hard chrome finish.
-It is equipped with a 2x scope, is recoil-operated and magazine-fed, and utilizes 12.7×40mm rounds (which is close to the .500 S&W Magnum round).
-The M6D in particular is an "up-sized" version created for use by SPARTANs, as well as an officer's model.
+It is equipped with an integral 1.2x scope, is recoil-operated and magazine-fed, and utilizes 12.7×40mm rounds (which is close to the .500 S&W Magnum round).
+The M6D in particular is an "up-sized" version created for use by SPARTANs, and can be integrated with a reticule projected into the HUD of the MJOLNIR Powered Assault Armor/Mark V, as well as being used as an officer's model.